oVirt/ovirt-site/source/release/3.4/index.html.md

 *   **Note:** On Fedora 19 you'll need to enable fedora-updates repository for having updated openstack packages (was in fedora-updates-testing until Jan 23th - you might want to run 'yum clean all').
 *   **Note:** On Fedora 19, you'll need to enable fedora-virt-preview repository for using Fedora 19 as node on 3.4 clusters.

-and then enable ovirt-3.4.0 repository.
+Once ovirt-release is updated, enable the ovirt-3.4.0 repository.

 **For CentOS / RHEL:**